About the Elections Committee

 a.
 Composition of Committee

 6. The EC shall be comprised of at least 3 full members, a chairperson and a vice-chair, thus totaling a minimum of 5 members.
 All committee members shall be full-time enrolled undergraduates.
-A SPO graduate intern, and the Student Programs Office (hereafter referred to as “SPO”) advise but shall refrain from voting in all EC decisions.
+An OSI graduate assistant, and the Office of Student Involvement (hereafter referred to as “OSI”) advise but shall refrain from voting in all EC decisions.

 7. The positions of chairperson and vice-chair of the EC will be determined by the EC through nomination and anonymous vote by EC members.
 The chairperson, in accordance with parliamentary procedure, shall refrain from voting in EC decisions, except in the case when his/her vote must break a tie.